An analytic viewpoint on the Hasse principle: Introduction

-In Section \ref{quad}, we use the techniques of Section \ref{section1} and a theorem of Springer to prove that Conjecture \ref{conj1} is true for quadratic forms (Theorem \ref{4.5}).
-We work here with sncd models of curves.

 In Section \ref{seksioni5}, we study Conjecture \ref{conj1} for constant varieties.
-More precisely, we construct isomorphisms of the analytic curve in order to prove that relation (\ref{rel2}) is satisfied.
-The techniques that are used are of different nature from those of the previous parts.
-The main statement of this section is Theorem \ref{5.6}.
+We construct automorphisms of the analytic curve to prove that relation (\ref{rel2}) above is satisfied.
+The techniques used are of different nature from those of the previous parts.
+The main statement here is Theorem~\ref{5.6}.

-Finally, in Appendix \ref{appendix}, we add another example to which the techniques of Section \ref{section1} apply: homogeneous varieties over (special) unitary groups.
-This comes down to translating to our setting the tools and proof of \cite{wu} and \cite{parsur}, where the result was first shown.
+Finally, in Appendix \ref{appendix}, we add another example to which the techniques of Section~\ref{section1} apply: homogeneous varieties over (special) unitary groups, see Theorem~\ref{7.5}.